ethereum/ethereum-org-website/src/content/glossary/index.md

 A value used to generate the master [private key](#private-key) and master chain code for an HD [wallet](#wallet).
 The wallet seed can be represented by mnemonic words, making it easier for humans to copy, back up, and restore private keys.

-### hexadecimal {#hexadecimal}

-Common representation format for byte sequencing.
-Its advantage is that values are represented in a compact format using two characters per byte (the characters [0-9][a-f]).

 ### homestead {#homestead}